Careful!

 - Integrate with MeshIdentity for workload-based identity assignment

 Workload resources are automatically managed by Kuma.
-Manual creation is not supported on Kubernetes.
-The resource is automatically created when data plane proxies with a kuma.io/workload annotation are deployed, and deleted when no data plane proxies reference it.
+Manual creation is not supported.
+The resource is automatically created when data plane proxies with a kuma.io/workload label are deployed, and deleted when no data plane proxies reference it.

 Examples